Blair-insitu/Blair-insitu.github.io/content/technicalprogramme/index.md

         AUV2026 is a single-track conference.
 Poster presenters and exhibitors are encouraged to attend the oral sessions and participate fully in the technical programme.

         - **Presentations:** 12 minutes + 3minutes for questions.
 There will be a windows PC with the latest version of microsoft powerpoint and adobe PDF installed.
-Upload presentation before the start of your session.
 There will also be an HDMI input if you prefer to use your own laptop.
-Please coordinate with your session chair.
+Please make yourself known to your session chair during the break before your session, upload files and check connections work.

         - **Posters:** Should be prepared in **A0 (841 mm × 1189 mm)** portrait, although A0 (841 mm × 1189 mm) can also be accomodated.
 Authors are required to bring their posters already printed, and mount them on their assigned <strong>Board A/B/C/D</strong> on registration.
 Posters will remain on display throughout the conference in the poster and exhibitor area.
 The poster boards measure 1000 mm wide × 1800 mm tall, anything exceeding these dimensions cannot be accommodated.
 There are no printing facilities available onsite during the conference.
 All necessary fixtures for mounting posters will be provided.